Professor Raj Das

 He is an internationally renowned expert in mechanics of shape memory alloys and is distinguished for his contributions in the areas of macro- and nanoscale phase transition and mechanics of multi-scaled processes with multi-field coupling.
 He has published over 150 research papers in prestigious journals in the fields of mechanics, physics and material science.
 The awards and recognitions he received include the “State Natural Science Award of China” and the “Citation Classic Award” from SCI.
 He gave over 40 invited Keynote Lectures and 14 Plenary Lectures in international conferences.
 He was the visiting professor in universities and CRNS labs of France (Ecole Polytechnique, Ecole Normal Superieur, etc.) and served as the editorial boards for 6 international journals and as chairman of many international conferences.

-Doctor Paul Wood
+Professor Paul Wood

 Institute for Innovation in Sustainable Engineering, University of Derby